polystyrene-foam/car-axle-client-fork/README.md

 ```

 Contributing is made to be as easy as possible.
-Check out the wiki for a guide on how the code works!
+Check out the wiki in the [original repository](https://github.com/Penguinify/car-axle-client) for a guide on how the code works!

 Just fork and submit a pr and I will likely add it with some minor changes.